hiviah/ITM-howto-JLink-STLink/README.md

 # ARM ITM trace PC sampling HOWTO for STLink and JLink/JTrace

-Magic incantations for GDB, openocd, JLink GDB server to enable ITM PC and exception sampling.
+This repository just contains magic incantations for GDB, openocd, JLink GDB server to enable ITM PC and exception sampling.
 ARM ITM trace is a feature of Cortex MCUs with CoreSight - it allows you to see what is going inside CPU and can act like profiler.
 Getting ITM to work with orbuculum.
-Text is in English so that it's googleable for lost souls wanting to turn it on and work around for some weird bugs.
-Target is STM32F4 family.

 This was tested on 3 boards, with STM32F407 and STM32F427 MCUs.
 If you have crystal oscillator speed different from 8 MHz, it might not work correctly.
 SWO speed should depend only on CPU core clock, however experimentally I found out it kind of doesn't or there is something weird going on with clock config.
 There will be note about this later.

-First, clone orbuculum's devel branch, it contains some GDB macros for ITM settings and also orbtop:
+First, clone orbuculum's devel branch, it contains some GDB macros for ITM settings and also `orbtop`:

     git checkout https://github.com/orbcode/orbuculum
     cd orbuculum